chardso/single-parent-family/README.md

 -low income than those who grew up in more affluent two-parent homes.

 CAUSES OF ABOVE CHALLENGES

-Poor education
+-Poor education
-lack of carrier guidance
+-lack of carrier guidance
-much freedom
+-much freedom
-peer infiuence
+-peer infiuence
-community neglegence
+-community neglegence
-poor training by the caretaker some tend to surrender in advance.
+-poor training by the caretaker
+-some tend to surrender in advance.